pbilyk/react-inclusive-components/README.md

 * `labelId: String`: `The id of the label you use for the button.
 Will apply to the aria-labeledby attribute on the button`
 * `onText: String`: `Text of the ON value for the switch button`
 * `offText: String`: `Text of the OFF value for the switch button`
+* `classNameToggleActive:String`: `The classname for styling the active half of the switch button`.
+* `classNameToggleInActive:String`: `The classname for styling the inactive half of the switch button`.

 Default props are the following: